Volume 3, Issue 5

 Mathematical Model of Optimum Management of the Customs Control Process and Expert System for Ensuring Data Reliability

-The article considers the issue of modeling the multi-step process of customs clearance of goods in foreign trade.
+Abstract: The article considers the issue of modeling the multi-step process of customs clearance of goods in foreign trade.
 A mathematical model of control of the process under consideration has been developed.
 A brief review of existing methods for solving the linear programming problem with variable coefficients of the target function is given.
-The essence of customs risks has been studied and a method for identifying customs risks of reliability using threshold matrixes has been proposed.
-An algorithm for controlling the reliability of the customs value of goods is developed and the results of the implementation of this algorithm are given
+The essence of… Read More

 Browser-in-the-Browser (BitB) Attack: Case Study

-Khalid Alissa, Bushra Alhetelah, Ghadeer Alazman , Asma Bader, Noor Alhomeed , Layan Almubarak , Fajer Almulla
+by Khalid Alissa, Bushra Alhetela, Ghadeer Alazman, Asma Bader, Noor Alhomeed, Layan Almubarak and Fajer Almulla

 Share Link